If you have to ask why, you won’t “get” it.

 I’m ok with that.
 The funny thing about an empty glass is that you get to refill it.
 When you’re parched and stuck with a glass full of Kool-aid which tastes like crap, the only way to replenish your thirst is by throwing out the shitty Kool-aid and filling it up with something else – green smoothie, water or Vodka.
 This was in Spring of 2013.

 Fast forward to September 2013, the month that changed everything.
 Sitting at my laptop, I remember the moment when my brain clicked and said “that’s it.”
 In the few days that followed I charted a journey that would not only redefine who I wanted to be but it would re-invent who I’m capable of being.
-A few calls, text messages and Facebook DMs here and there, and voila – I’m moving to Los Angeles, CA in 2 weeks, for a month.
+A few calls, text messages and Facebook DMs here and there, and voila – I’m staying in Los Angeles, CA in 2 weeks, for a month.

 Talk about impulsive!